 iii.
 Material Commitments for Capital Expenditures, the general purpose of the Commitment and Expected Sources of Funds v.
-Known Trends, Events or Uncertainties that will impact Sales/Revenues/Income from Continuing Operations vi.
-Significant elements of Income or Loss that did not arise from Continuing Operations
+Known Trends, Events or Uncertainties that will impact Sales/Revenues/Income from Continuing

 The Company estimates capital expenditures for the year 2014 to amount to P200 million for various real estate development and/ or renovation of Solid House Building.
 The purchase and/or construction of these capital expenditures will be financed primarily through the funds of the Company.